Click here for Chemical Use Guidelines

 before authorizing use of a listed product.

-The OSC will request approval from the RRT to use chemicals on behalf of the spiller.
-Use of chemicals on a Regional boundary should include the appropriate RRT members of the bordering Region.
-The RRT shall be notified of any chemical use as soon as practicable.
+The OSC will coordinate with RRT5 to authorize use of chemical agents on behalf of the responsible party.
+Use of chemical agents on a Regional boundary should include the appropriate RRT members of the bordering Region.
+The RRT shall be notified of any chemical agent use as soon as practicable.

 - Application of the solidifier product must be done in a manner that does not allow the solidifier product to be released from the sock, boom, pad or pillow; and

 - The sock, boom, pad or pillow is not left in the environment for more than one week after contact with the oil; and

 - The sock, boom, pad or pillow must be recovered from the water within one week of contact with oil or depletion of solidifying capacity and properly disposed of.